graphprotocol/graph-node/docs/implementation/pruning.md

 these much smaller tables.
-Which strategy to use is determined for each table individually, and governed by the settings for `GRAPH_STORE_HISTORY_REBUILD_THRESHOLD` and `GRAPH_STORE_HISTORY_DELETE_THRESHOLD`: if we estimate that we will remove more than `REBUILD_THRESHOLD` of the table, the table will be rebuilt.
+Which strategy to use is determined for each table individually, and governed by the settings for `GRAPH_STORE_HISTORY_REBUILD_THRESHOLD` and `GRAPH_STORE_HISTORY_DELETE_THRESHOLD`, both numbers between 0 and 1: if we estimate that we will remove more than `REBUILD_THRESHOLD` of the table, the table will be rebuilt.
 If we estimate that we will remove a fraction between `REBUILD_THRESHOLD` and `DELETE_THRESHOLD` of the table, unneeded entity versions will be deleted.
 If we estimate to remove less than `DELETE_THRESHOLD`, the table is not changed at all.
 With both strategies, operations are broken into batches that should each take `GRAPH_STORE_BATCH_TARGET_DURATION` seconds to avoid causing very long-running transactions.

+Pruning, in most cases, runs in parallel with indexing and does not block it.
+When the rebuild strategy is used, pruning does block indexing while it copies non-final entities from the existing table to the new table.

+The initial prune started by `graphman prune` prints a progress report on the console.
+For the ongoing prune runs that are periodically performed, the following information is logged: a message `Start pruning historical entities` which includes the earliest and latest block, a message `Analyzed N tables`, and a message `Finished pruning entities` with details about how much was deleted or copied and how long that took.
+Pruning analyzes tables, if that seems necessary, because its estimates of how much of a table is likely not needed are based on Postgres statistics.

 ### Caveats